 If you have questions on the status or levels of products during an installation, you can use the VMFSIM QUERY command to access the information in the Software Inventory.
-See "Querying the Software Inventory" on page 177 for examples of how to use the VMFSIM QUERY command.
+See "Querying the Software Inventory" on page 179 for examples of how to use the VMFSIM QUERY command.
 You can also use the VMFINFO EXEC to query the Software Inventory tables.
 For example, you can use VMFINFO to get a list of the product parameter files for the products on your system.
 VMFINFO provides easy-to-use panels and a variety of predefined queries for both product and service information.
 For more information on the VMFINFO EXEC, see Chapter 17, "Using the VMFINFO Panels," on page 199.

-For more information on the Software Inventory, see Chapter 15, "Introduction to the Software Inventory," on page 163 and Chapter 22, "Software Inventory Syntax," on page 659.
+For more information on the Software Inventory, see Chapter 15, "The VMSES/E software inventory," on page 163 and Chapter 22, "Software inventory syntax," on page 663.